edamtoft/TensorFlowSample/README.md

 print("prediction is {species} with {probability:.3f}% certainty".format(species=species, probability=probability*100))
 ```

 Now we can actually use the neural network to do something useful!
-It's trained and evaluated, so we'll use it to predict the species of a single iris based on the pedal measurements.
+It's trained and evaluated, so we'll use it to predict the species of a single iris based on the petal measurements.
 The predict method returns a generator of results.
 Since we just want a single result, we just call next() on it and grab out the species and probability based on the class_id of the prediction.